 Furthering the capabilities of in vivo tissue microstructure analysis in neuroscience

 Diffusion Magnetic Resonance Imaging (MRI) provides unique insight into the microstructure of neuronal tissue, by exploiting the random motion of water molecules as they interact with that tissue.
-The utilisation of appropriate mathematical models and advanced image processing techniques enables the quantitative assessment of white matter proerties and their associations with various neuroscientific effects of interest.
-It is additionally possible to utilise the estimations of fibre bundle orientations within the brain white matter to digitally reconstruct the structural connectivity between grey matter areas using tractography methods.
+Using appropriate mathematical models and advanced image processing techniques enables the quantitative assessment of white matter properties and their associations with various neuroscientific effects of interest.
+It is also possible to utilise the estimations of fibre bundle orientations within the brain white matter to digitally reconstruct the structural connectivity between grey matter areas using tractography methods.